 Mpox virus droplets do not usually travel farther than a few feet through the air.
 This means prolonged face-to-face contact is necessary to contract the disease this way.

 Current evidence indicates that this is

-Researchers have not yet found any cures for monkeypox infection, so medical intervention consists of symptom management.
+Researchers have not yet found any cures for mpox infection, so medical intervention consists of symptom management.

 For people with mild symptoms, a doctor may suggest rest and staying hydrated until the infection resolves.
 In more serious cases, doctors may use antiviral drugs.

-Preventing the spread of monkeypox may involve several key elements.
+Preventing the spread of mpox may involve several key elements.